Shadow Work for Professional Growth and Development

 Image courtesy: Canva|Pexels

 You tend to hide little pieces of yourself so far throughout a lifetime that you become unaware of what is in the shadow self.
-Shadow work brings them to the surface, helping you process and re-accept those tiny fragments, piece by piece and one by one, to reach a full, whole, and integrated self.
+Shadowing brings them to the surface, helping you process and re-accept those tiny fragments, piece by piece and one by one, to reach a full, whole, and integrated self.

 Using your unconscious mind, you can discover the aspects of yourself that you suppress and hide.
 Past trauma or anxiety issues that you find unattractive can fall under this category.